 , then your definitions are different and/or there is mutual Values Dissonance

 - A classic Bill Mauldin political cartoon from the early 1960s features an American soldier standing in a field of large cartoon mushrooms, a shout-out to the conical hats worn by Asian field workers and guerrillas, explaining to a comrade the challenge of ground combat in Vietnam: "You got your mushrooms and your toadstools.
 The mushrooms are harmless, the toadstools will kill you.
-You'll know it's a toadstool if it kills you."
+You'll know it's a toadstool if it kills you."note

 - Similar to the "mushrooms" example above, in Metal Gear Solid 3, Snake wants to know the difference between two snakes who look very similar, but one of which will poison him if he eats them.
 Para-Medic suggests an easy way to tell them apart: eat one.
 If it's poisonous, then he knows it's the poisonous one.